 - Developing policies, procedures and guidelines for the orderly implementation of the Act by the PSC;

-- Promoting awareness and providing advice to PSC employees to ensure the PSC's responsiveness to the obligations of the Act, TBS policies and their impact on various program initiatives; and
+- Promoting awareness and providing advice to PSC employees to ensure responsiveness to the obligations of the Act, TBS policies and their impact on various program initiatives; and

-- Monitoring the PSC's compliance with the Act, regulations and relevant procedures and policies.
+- Monitoring the compliance with the Act, regulations and relevant procedures and policies.

 The ATIP Office administers the provisions of the Act for the PSC.
-The manager of the ATIP Office reports to the ATIP coordinator, who, in turn, reports directly to the President of the PSC.
-The ATIP Office operates with one analyst to manage the requests received within the PSC.
-During the course of this reporting period, the Commission Secretariat hired a student on a part-time basis to assist the ATIP Office with scanning and data entry.
-The analyst is responsible for processing Privacy Act and consultation requests and assisting with the preparation of responses to complaints.
+The manager of the ATIP Office reports to the ATIP coordinator who is accountable directly to the president of the PSC.
+The ATIP Office operates with one analyst to manage the requests received.
+The analyst is responsible for processing Privacy Act and consultation requests, and supporting the preparation of responses to complaints.
 The analyst is also responsible for coordinating reviews of the PSC’s Info Source chapter.

-The PSC ATIP Office processes ATIP requests with the assistance of liaison officers.
-There are liaison officers for each PSC program activity.
+The ATIP Office processes requests with the assistance of liaison officers.
+There are liaison officers for each program activity.
 They include the following: